jahands/pyenv-mirror/README.md

 ## Thanks

-We appreciate the mirror services provided by various websites in China.
+Thanks to all the mirror and service provider.

 ## History

-Update at 2023-02-20.
+Update at 2023-02-21.

 Report [Issue](https://github.com/S0urceC0der/pyenv-mirror/issues/new) if new python is not avaliable.